- Learn More

 In addition to their legal prowess, Paul, Weiss intellectual property lawyers are well-versed in the advanced scientific and technical aspects surrounding patent law.
 Recent client matters have included representing:

 - 10X Genomics, Inc. in a dispute before the ITC against Bio-Rad Laboratories, Inc. and Lawrence Livermore National Security, LLC.
 They allege patent infringement of 10X’s microfluidic chips used in DNA and RNA sequencing products.
-The ITC investigation is currently on appeal before the Federal Circuit.
+10X and Bio-Rad reached a worldwide settlement resolving all outstanding litigation between two companies.

 - Amgen Inc. in a host of precedent-setting challenges by would-be rivals seeking permission to market biosimilars to Amgen’s popular biologic drugs, including but not limited to Neulasta®, a post-chemotherapy drug and Neupogen®, which treats the side effects of certain forms of cancer therapy.